Ice Planet Barbarians #1-10, A Series by Ruby Dixon

 Couple: Liz & Raahosh

 Raahosh instantly felt resonance with Liz when the human women were first discovered.
 However, Liz is not happy about needing a parasitic “cootie” to survive on the very cold alien planet.
-After Liz realizes Raahosh is her mate, Liz decides avoidance is the best solution to her new 6ft+ problem.
+After Liz realizes Raahosh is her mate, she decides avoidance is the best solution to her new 6ft+ problem.
 However, Raashosh decides to take their resonance into his own hands by abducting Liz and taking her to a cave where they have no choice but to get to know one another.

 Another reason Barbarian’s Alien isn’t my favourite is because of how the Tribe treated Liz and Raahosh once they returned.
 This book was also the start of Georgie’s downfall since, instead of standing up for what Liz wants, Georgie was all, I can’t contradict my mate (even though she’s supposed to be the leader of the humans πŸ™„).